vonkar/VKiOSViews/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+To use it, call methods directly on instances of UIImage class, UIButton class and UIView class and see the effects like cicular crop for images, rounded corner effect for buttons etc.

+See the below example,

+uiButton.getRoundedCornerButtonView(radius: 3.0)

+It will create round corner button with radius 3.0 whichs is customizable.

+uiimageview.getFulCircularImageView()

+Above code will create full circular UIImageView.

 ## Requirements

 ## Installation